csci-1301/csci-1301.github.io/lectures/130_combining_decision_and_classes/readme.md

     ```

     - If the parameter `p` is less than 0, we do not assign it to `price`; instead we set `price` to the nearest valid value, which is 0.
-    - Since code outside the Item class can't access `price` directly, this means it is now impossible to give an item a negative price: If your code calls `myItem.SetPrice(-90m)`, `myItem`'s price will be 0, not -90.
+    - Since code outside the Item class cannot access `price` directly, this means it is now impossible to give an item a negative price: If your code calls `myItem.SetPrice(-90m)`, `myItem`'s price will be 0, not -90.

 - Alternatively, we could write a setter that simply ignores invalid values, instead of changing the instance variable to the "nearest valid" value